core-api/core-api/docs/tools-and-resources/command-line-client.md

 The command line client allows you to interact with Core API services from the console.

+The client includes commands for retrieving, displaying and interacting with Core API services, as well as additional functionality, including:

+* History.
+Navigate backwards and forwards through a document history.
+* Credentials.
+Associate Authorization headers with given domains.
+* Bookmarks.
+Save and reload bookmarked documents.

 ## Installation

 First you'll need to make sure you've got the Python programming language available on your system.
 If you need to install it, you can [do so here](https://www.python.org/downloads/).
 Either of the 2.7 or 3.x versions will do fine.